 2. Arrive Early

 You should arrive at least 10 minutes before the scheduled start time and plan to stay for the duration of the service.
 Many funerals begin with a processional of the deceased and his or her family and end with a recessional.
 Just like a wedding, the first few rows are often reserved for family and close friends.
 It is expected that guests will be seated before the service begins and remain until the family has left.

 If you arrive late or need to leave early, choose an aisle seat toward the back.
 Do your best to enter and/or leave quietly so you do not disturb other attendees.
 Sometimes, funeral home staff will be on hand to help you find a seat.
 In that situation, simply let the usher know you would like to sit toward the back.

 Power down your cell phone – do not just put it on silent.
 By turning it off, you eliminate the possibility it will accidentally ring.
 You also remove the temptation to use it, as there should be no reason to be on your phone.
-It is not appropriate to check email, text or take photos during a funeral service.
+It is not appropriate to check email, send a message or take photos during a funeral service.

 In some situations, it is appropriate to use your cell phone to take family pictures after the service.
 However, you should still refrain from checking email, texts or the time to avoid appearing distracted or bored.

 It is completely acceptable to bring children to a funeral service, but you should talk to them beforehand to avoid unnecessary distress or confusion.
 Before the funeral, discuss what has happened and thoughtfully answer their questions.
 Make sure they know what to expect at the funeral service – especially if there is going to be an open casket – and remind them that many people in attendance will be sad, and that it’s okay if they feel sad, too.

 Depending on the children’s ages, you may want to bring along quiet activities to keep them occupied during the service.
 That is perfectly fine, but it’s a good idea to choose seats toward the back so their activities do not distract other attendees.

 5. Sign the Guest Book